 Calculating Protein to Grow Muscles

 Remember when your school teacher told you math is vital in life?
 Well, they weren't wrong.
-Calculating how much protein to gain muscle is an essential equation.
+Calculating how much protein to gain muscle is an important equation.

 You might need a calculator.
 Maybe a scale or two.
 And you’ll definitely need to do some measuring.
 Ultimately you should talk to your doctor or nutritionist to decide how much protein you need, but here’s an idea of how you can calculate your protein intake.